diginsight/telemetry/README.md

 Common.Diagnostics is supported by __any .Net Framework version__ supporting .Net Standard 2.0, __any .Net Log provider__.<br><br>
 Examples are provided for __.NetCore 3.1+ and .Net Framework 4.6.2+ (including  .Net Framework 6.0)__ and __Blazor WebAssembly__.<br>
 Examples show sending telemetry to  __Log4Net, Serilog or Application Insights, Console, EventLog and Debug__ __DotNet Log providers__.<br>
-Also, examples show sending telemetry __Log4Net, Serilog, Console, Event Log and Application Insights__ and any other __Systen Diagnostics listeners__.
 <br><br>